 I almost stopped reading this book after the first 30 pages.

 But I kept reading the book.
 It is a good story and very well written.
 The author had some tips on learning in competitive environments (chess and martial arts), but it was mostly an autobiography.
-If you are interested in chess, martial arts or parenting a kid involved with competitive endeavors, this book will be valuable.
+If you are interested in chess, martial arts, or parenting a kid involved in competitive endeavors, this book will be valuable.